HiroShinke/antlr4parsers/README.md

-# antlrsample
+# grunutil
-A Sample project for antlr4 and maven.

-This can be used as a template for projects using antlr4 generated parser.

-This includes a simple application for lisp style tree generation, and a shell to run grun (TestRig) utilities.
+A Utility for analyzing Antlr4 Grun's lisp style tree output.

+Support XPath like query language for Grun tree.